 Imperial Closes Previously Announced $53 Million Non-Brokered Private Placement of Debentures

-/EIN News/ -- VANCOUVER, British Columbia, Dec.
-28, 2022 (GLOBE NEWSWIRE) -- Imperial Metals Corporation (the “Company” or “Imperial”) (TSX:III) is pleased to announce that, further to its news release dated December 9, 2022, the Company has closed its non-brokered private placement (the “Private Placement”) of unsecured non-convertible debentures (the “Debentures”) with an aggregate principal amount of $53 million.
+VANCOUVER, British Columbia, Dec.
+28, 2022 (GLOBE NEWSWIRE) -- Imperial Metals Corporation (the "Company" or "Imperial") III is pleased to announce that, further to its news release dated December 9, 2022, the Company has closed its non-brokered private placement (the "Private Placement") of unsecured non-convertible debentures (the "Debentures") with an aggregate principal amount of $53 million.

 The Company issued unsecured non-convertible debentures (the "A Debentures") of an aggregate principal amount of $48,450,000 which have a maturity date of four years from the date of issuance, and which bear interest at a rate of 10.0% per annum, with interest paid semi-annually in cash, with the first payment due June 23, 2023.
 In connection with the issuance of the A Debentures, the Company issued 6,056,250 common share purchase warrants which are exercisable into common shares of the Company at a price of $2.10 per share for a period of four years from the date of issuance.
 The Company also issued unsecured non-convertible debentures (the "B Debentures") of an aggregate principal amount of $4,550,000 which have a maturity date of twelve months from the date of issuance, and which bear interest at a rate of 12.0% per annum, with interest paid semi-annually in cash, with the first payment due June 23, 2023.
 No warrants were issued in connection with the B Debentures.